Under the Influence (mixtape)

 Under the Influence is the second mixtape by Odd Future member Domo Genesis.
-The mixtape was made available for free download on September 20, 2011 at 4:20 pm P.S.T.
+The mixtape was made available for free download on September 20, 2011.
 The mixtape features Domo Genesis rapping over some of his favorite beats, with several original songs also included.
 Casey Veggies, Remy Banks and fellow Odd Future member Tyler, The Creator have features on the mixtape.